airfightergr/les_dc3_docs/docs/gui.md

 - **CHECKLIST:** A complete checklist, adapted for our aircraft.

-Click the small arrow on the left, and check the items.
-When a checklist is completed, the color of the specific checklist will turn from red to green.
+Click the small arrow on the left to open a checklist, and check the items.
+When a checklist is completed, the color of the specific checklist will turn from red to green, and the *completed* is added.
+This allows for a quick overview which checklist is complete and which not.

 ![CHECKLIST](./all_acfs/gui_checklist.jpg)